csvpath/csvpath/docs/variables.md

 Qualifiers are words appended to variable names after a dot.
 They modify -- or qualify -- how the variable works.
 The functionality of qualifiers on variables is essentially the same as for the other match components.
 You can <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>read about qualifiers here</a>.

-The interaction of variables and their qualifiers can be significant.
+The action of qualifiers on their variables can be significant.
 That is particularly true in variable assignment.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.
-As, of course, if you don't need the nuance of qualifiers, you don't need to use them.
+If you don't need the nuance of qualifiers, you don't need to use them.

 ### Onmatch
 Variables can take an `onmatch` qualifier to indicate that the variable should only be set when the row matches all parts of the path.